 The Rose Hills Innovator Program supports distinguished early-career faculty at UC Berkeley interested in developing highly innovative research programs in the fields of science, technology, engineering, and math (STEM).
 The program intends to strengthen the efforts of UC Berkeley’s world-class faculty by providing seed support for projects with an exceptionally high scientific promise that may generate significant follow-on funding.

-Faculty and/or faculty teams selected as Rose Hills Innovators will receive discretionary research support of up to $85,000 for one year.
+Faculty selected as Rose Hills Innovators will receive discretionary research support of up to $85,000 per year for 2 years.

-Please review these frequently-asked questions to learn more about the program.
+Please review the FAQ below to learn more about the program.

-Awards of up to $85,000 will be for one year.
-Please review the proposal guidelines and upload your application materials below.
-If you have questions about overall program parameters and guidelines, please consult our FAQ available here.
+Awards of up to $85,000 per year for up to 2 years.
+Please review the proposal guidelines and upload your application materials using the application form linked below.
+If you have questions about overall program parameters and guidelines, please consult the FAQ below.
 Please contact email@example.com if you have any additional questions.

 Note that only full-time UC Berkeley faculty at the Assistant and Associate ranks of any professorial series (including adjunct, in-residence, health sciences, clinical, and professor of clinical optometry) are eligible to apply.

 Proposals are reviewed by faculty peers from STEM departments across campus.
 Please be cognizant that reviewers will come from different STEM disciplines, so proposals must be accessible for a general science community.